RemiCrapart/Spendesk/README.md

 Postman collection is available on the root repo : TestSpendesk.postman_collection.json

 To install postman : https://www.postman.com/downloads/ then on the left corner you have a "Import" button to import collection.
+It's not automatic test that you can launch, you need to manually take output from one request to put in another one.

 # Scope